Vitamin D3 Brain Health: Clinical Research & Mechanisms

 Clinical trials tested specific applications.
 Randomized controlled trials provide evidence for benefits.
 This evidence supports supplementation.

 Ongoing research continues to advance knowledge.
-New mechanisms and applications are discovered.
+New mechanisms and applications emerge.
 The field evolves rapidly.

 Global Perspectives on Intake